jbetancourt8/passioapp/README.md

 ## How to Install
 Clone the repo and run ```npm install```

-Open Xcode and make sure to add a development team.
+Open Xcode and add a development team.

 If the following error occurs:
 ```